eznix86/docker-registry-ui/README.md

 ## Multiple Registry Support

-You can connect to multiple registries by adding **postfixed environment variables**:
+You can connect to multiple registries by adding **suffix environment variables**:

 ```env
 # Default